-The Samsung Galaxy S20 lineup is fully 5G — here’s how much every model costs and how to pre-order them
+The Samsung Galaxy S20 lineup is fully 5G — here’s how much every model costs and where to buy

 - Antonio Villas-Boas/Business Insider

 The Samsung Galaxy S20 lineup contains the company’s fastest and most powerful phones.
 As such, Samsung plans to charge a pretty penny for the very best of its phone technology.
-Here’s how the unlocked prices break down for each model:
+Here’s how the unlocked prices break down for each model, along with which models are out of stock:

 - Samsung Galaxy S20: $999.99